argilla-io/distilabel/docs/sections/how_to_guides/basic/task/index.md

 - `inputs`: is a property that returns a list of strings with the names of the required input fields or a dictionary in which the keys are the names of the columns and the values are boolean indicating whether the column is required or not.

-- `format_input`: is a method that receives a dictionary with the input data and returns a [`ChatType`][distilabel.steps.tasks.ChatType] following [the chat-completion OpenAI message formatting](https://platform.openai.com/docs/guides/text-generation).
+- `format_input`: is a method that receives a dictionary with the input data and returns a [`ChatType`][distilabel.typing.models.ChatType] following [the chat-completion OpenAI message formatting](https://platform.openai.com/docs/guides/text-generation).

 - `outputs`: is a property that returns a list of strings with the names of the output fields or a dictionary in which the keys are the names of the columns and the values are boolean indicating whether the column is required or not.
 This property should always include `model_name` as one of the outputs since that's automatically injected from the LLM.